imthenachoman/How-To-Secure-A-Linux-Server/README.md

 ([Table of Contents](#table-of-contents))

-### Fail2ban: Application Intrusion Detection And Prevention
+### Application Intrusion Detection And Prevention With Fail2Ban

 #### Why